< back to page list

 - What are Prep coffees and how do I sign up for them?

-Prep coffees are information nights in a smaller scale environment.
+Prep Future Family Nights are information nights in a smaller scale environment.
 You as a prospective student and parent are important to us and we want to be able to get to know you and answer any questions you may have for us at Prep.
 You can sign up for Prep coffees through the High School Office.
-We will be setting the 2015 dates in the next few weeks.
+We will be setting the 2017 dates in the next few weeks.

 - What are the criteria for acceptance?